rdbabiera/robotics_final_project/README.md

 achieve is to live up to our group name and not only train a "Chris Rock classifier model", but also to have turtlebot drive up to said balloon and use the arm to slap it.

+One method we considered for making the kinematics system more robust to error is using input from the camera to make small corrections to the aim.
+This would involve using our current kinematics calculations to aim close to the target point, then identifying where the laser is hitting on the camera feed and adjusting the aim accordingly with a form of proportional control.
+This adjustment step could be done several times in a row until the desired accuracy is reached.

 <hr>